Watching the Football in Lecce

 (sometimes called Stadio Ettore Giardiniero)

 Stadio Via del Mare is a two tiered open circular concrete bowl that is divided into four stands.
 The top tier is called the ‘superiore’ (Upper Stand) and the bottom the ‘inferiore’ (lower stand).
 Only one of the stands (Tribuna Centrale) is covered.
-The current capacity is 25k, although they’ve had nearly 40 thousand in there in the past I believe.
+The current capacity is around 40k.

 Is there food/drink and what can you bring inside?

-You can buy beers, soft drinks, bottles of water and hot dogs inside the stadium, but the queues are usually very long.
+You can buy beers, soft drinks, bottles of water, and hot dogs inside the stadium, but the queues are usually very long.
 When you get to one of the little kiosks, look for the till (cashier, ‘cassa’ in Italian) first and queue there.
-They will sell you tokens, and you then use those tokens to grab whatever you like from the relevant server.
+They will sell you tokens or give you a receipt, and you then use that receipt or tokens to grab whatever you like from the relevant server.

 You can bring in any food you like, so if you want a half time snack I highly recommend being organised and picking up a panino/rustico/piece of pizza in town before you come.
 The only drink permitted is a bottle of water without the lid (so if thrown it won’t be dangerous) so don’t come loaded up with cans and bottles.